shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/paths-long-error-message.md

 ```

 ## Why this happens

-On Windows, SG Desktop stores data in your `%APPDATA%` folder (typically `C:\Users\jane\AppData\Roaming\Shotgun`.
+On Windows, {% include product %} Desktop stores data in your `%APPDATA%` folder (typically `C:\Users\jane\AppData\Roaming\Shotgun`.
 When using the standard default2 Toolkit config things should be mostly fine as long as your username isn't super long.
 However, if you are creating your own apps, engines, or frameworks, you may have more risk of running into this, especially if you bundle dependencies with your code (as we do), and you have deep trees of directories in your bundles.

 ## Working around the issue

 The way to resolve this issue is typically to set a `$SHOTGUN_HOME` environment variable to something very short like `C:\SG`.
 This tells SG Desktop to store it's data in `C:\SG` instead of `C:\Users\jane\AppData\Roaming\Shotgun` which saves you some characters and is usually enough to keep you under the limit.
 You can [read about the environment variables here](http://developer.shotgunsoftware.com/tk-core/initializing.html?#environment-variables).

 ### Future possibilities?

 There *may* be another way to mitigate this issue with more recent versions of Windows 10 by updating the registry [as described here](https://docs.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation#enable-long-paths-in-windows-10-version-1607-and-later) but I think it also requires SG Desktop to update it's manifest file to indicate it wants to take advantage of the `longPathAware` setting.
 I'm a Mac guy so I'm not sure if I'm just talking crap here ;)

 [See the full thread in the community](https://community.shotgridsoftware.com/t/errors-due-to-windows-paths-too-long-256-characters/10101).